 Do you want half of your marital property or do you think you deserve more?
 You’ll get half in Mackay, but might be able to get more (or less) in Sydney.
 That’s a decision you’ll have to make.

 What If We Want To Get Divorced In Different States?

 If you and your spouse can’t agree on which state should oversee your divorce proceedings, then who gets to make the final decision? if both States have jurisdiction – meaning that you satisfy all requirements to get divorced in both.
 The divorce will happen in the state where the divorce papers are filed first.Request Free Consultation

 If you live in Mackay and file a day before your spouse files in Sydney, you’ll get divorced in Mackay.
 If your spouse beat you to the punch, you’ll get divorced in Sydney.
 That is unless you can get them to agree to navigate the process in Mackay.

-We can help you get to resolution without confusion.
+We can help you get to a resolution without confusion.